We have caveman like instincts, I have lots.

 - 1/3 cup sour cream

 - Place the flank steak in a baking dish or wide bowl.
 Sprinkle all over with brown sugar, onion powder, chili powder, cumin, 1 teaspoon salt, and black pepper.
 Drizzle with olive oil, rub oil and spices into the meat.

 - Pour porter, Worcestershire, soy and garlic over the steak.
 Cover and refrigerate for 2 hours.

 - Remove steak from marinade, cut into 2 inch strips, thread through metal skewers (or pre-soaked wooden skewers).
 Sprinkle with remaining salt.

 - Grill until desired doneness, about 3 minutes per side for medium rare (depending on thickness.

-- In a small bowl stir together the sour cream, horseradish, cilantro, ¼ tsp salt, and garlic powder (can be made up to a day ahead of time, flavors develop after a few hours).
+- In a small bowl stir together the sour cream, horseradish, cilantro, ¼ tsp salt, lemon juice, and garlic powder (can be made up to a day ahead of time, flavors develop after a few hours).

 - Serve skewers with sauce on the side.